 Researchers have speculated that DMAE may increase acetylcholine (ACh) levels in the brain by inhibiting choline metabolism in peripheral tissues.

-By preventing the use of choline by other tissues (including synthesis into acetylcholine), DMAE increases choline levels in the bloodstream.[i]
+By preventing the use of choline by other tissues (including acetylcholine synthesis), DMAE increases choline levels in the bloodstream.[i]

 Once DMAE crosses the blood-brain barrier, it increases choline levels in the brain.
 So with higher choline levels present, you would expect elevated levels of acetylcholine (ACh).